Hardware Connection Guide

 The Vital Recorder works on Windows operating systems, so you need a computer with a Windows system installed.
 The Vital Recorder has been tested on 32-bit and 64-bit versions of Windows Vista, 7, 8, 8.1, and 10.

 The minimum specification of the computer to operate the Vital Recorder is very low.
-The lowest system specification that we tested for stable operation was the netbook (MSI U-100) based on the Atom CPU (Intel N330) and we observed a 30% increase in CPU utilization when recording data on the full screen in real time.
+The lowest system specification that we tested for stable operation was the netbook (MSI U-100) based on the Atom CPU (Intel N330) and we observed up to a 30% increase in CPU utilization when recording data on the full screen in real time.
 CPU usage on Intel i3-based computers was less than 5%.

-Serial cables
+Serial Cables

-A direct cable is a cable with internal wires that do not intersect, often called a serial extension cable, if it has 9-pin female/male terminals on each side.
+A direct cable is a cable with internal wires that do not intersect, often called a serial extension cable, and often it has 9-pin female/male terminals on each side.
 Please purchase it in the required length.
 Below is a link to "3 meters Direct Serial Cable (M/F)" that can be purchased in Korea.

 http://cableguy.com/shop/mall.php?cat=025013001&query=view&no=15641